 In the indoor environment, an ecological pest management approach focuses on fostering a culture of pest prevention among both students and staff.
 It’s nothing special – just emphasize building good habits, such as cleaning up after eating, storing food in sealed containers, not leaving food or water out, and other methods that eliminate a pest’s access to food, water, or shelter.

 In the outdoor environment, the organic principles apply with a focus is fostering healthy soils.
 School groundskeepers and landscapers play a pivotal role in this process.
 Rather than reaching for a chemical when a weed appears, the organic approach cultivates healthy soil biology through practices that work with, rather than against nature.
 We can help improve turfgrass resilience to pest and weed intrusions by caring for building the soil biological life and organic matter.
 Combine the use of natural soil supplements with cultural practices like mowing high, aeration, and overseeding.
 All of this leads to long-term cost savings from eliminating pesticides and fertilizers that are replaced by natural cycling of nutrients, and need less watering because of increased soil tilth and water retention.
 In sum, these practices will save schools money and prevent children’s exposure to toxic pesticides while they focus on learning.

-For more information, see the latest news on children's health and pesticide use in schools, information on childhood asthma, current state/local policies, model policies to pass in your community, information on school integrated pest management and the School Pesticide Reform Coalition.
-See also alerts, media (PSAs and press releases), publications (reports, factsheets and more), and resources.
+For more information, see the latest news on children's health and pesticide use in schools, information on "critical windows of vulnerability" during childhood, current state/local policies, model laws and policies to pass in your community, and information on alternatives to pesticides, including ecological pest management.